twig1337/spring-cleaning/README.md

 * Move the `sprint-cleaning` script into a `bin` directory.

 ###Misc.###
-I've tested this on Ubuntu 12.04 and 14.04, though it _should_ be safe to use on most debian based distros.
+I've tested this on Ubuntu 12.04 and 14.04, though it _should_* be safe to use on most debian based distros.

+*Note: This script uses `dist-upgrade`.
+If you're working in a production environment you will probably want to change that to `upgrade`.